6.1 Site Assessment and Installation Planning

 Key Takeaways

-• Installation and Establishment is a 9% domain on the current ISA Certified Arborist examination outline based on the 2022 job task analysis.
+• Installation and Establishment is a 9% domain on the ISA Certified Arborist examination, one of ten domains weighted from the 2022 job task analysis (program guide revised August 2025).

-• Good installation begins before planting with site assessment, species fit, soil volume, drainage, utilities, exposure, and maintenance capacity.
+• Good installation begins before planting with species fit, soil volume, drainage, utilities, exposure, and maintenance capacity.

-• A planting plan should specify stock quality, handling, planting location, aftercare, and monitoring rather than treating planting as a single-day task.
+• A planting specification should state stock quality, handling, depth, backfill, aftercare, and monitoring rather than treating planting as a single-day task.

 Installation Starts Before the Tree Arrives

 Planting is not just digging a hole.
-A successful installation matches tree species, nursery stock, soil conditions, space, infrastructure, water availability, and client maintenance capacity.
-A healthy tree planted in the wrong site may fail slowly.
-A suitable species planted too deep, handled poorly, or abandoned after installation may fail quickly.
+A successful installation matches species, nursery stock, soil, space, infrastructure, water availability, and client maintenance capacity.
+A healthy tree planted in the wrong site fails slowly; a suitable species planted too deep, handled poorly, or abandoned after planting fails quickly.
+The exam often rewards the answer that prevents a failure over one that treats it later.

 Pre-Planting Planning Checklist